 Collagen plays a key role in maintaining skin structure, firmness, and elasticity.
-As collagen levels naturally decline with age, the skin may appear thinner, less firm, or more prone to lines and sagging.
+As collagen levels naturally decline with age, the skin may appear thinner, less firm, or more prone to lines and sagging, which is why many people look for ways to boost collagen to support skin strength and resilience over time.

-At NU.U Aesthetics & Wellness Clinic, collagen restoration is approached through clinically supported treatments guided by medical professionals.
-With over 21 years of experience in aesthetic medicine, Dr. K. K. Chew and the team provide personalised care based on individual skin needs and treatment suitability.
+At NU.U Aesthetics & Wellness Clinic, ways to boost collagen are addressed through clinically supported treatments guided by medical professionals.
+With over 21 years of experience in aesthetic medicine, Dr. K. K. Chew and the team provide personalised care based on individual skin needs, treatment goals, and clinical suitability.

-In this article, we explore seven commonly used treatment approaches that have been shown to support collagen production and skin renewal, guided by scientific research and clinical practice.
+In this article, we explore seven commonly used treatment approaches recognised as ways to boost collagen, drawing on scientific research and established clinical practice to support skin renewal.

 Why Collagen Declines and How to Boost It

-Collagen is a key structural protein that keeps skin firm, elastic, and hydrated.
-However, collagen production begins to slow as early as your mid-20s, with a more noticeable decline after age 30.
+Collagen is a key structural protein that helps keep the skin firm, elastic, and hydrated.
+As natural collagen production begins to slow from the mid-20s, with a more noticeable decline after age 30, many people start exploring ways to boost collagen to support skin structure and overall skin health over time.

 In Singapore’s tropical climate, where sun exposure and humidity are constant—daily skin stress can accelerate this process.